GEEKOM A8 Max

 How loud is the GEEKOM A8 Max during operation?

-At idle and during light workloads, the A8 Max runs nearly silent at around 29 dBA.
-Under sustained heavy loads, fan noise can reach approximately 50 dBA, which is noticeable but not disruptive.
-The BIOS Performance Mode increases fan activity with minimal performance benefit, so most users leave it disabled.
+At idle and during light workloads, the A8 Max runs quietly.
+Under sustained heavy loads, the fan becomes audible but reviewers describe it as not disruptive.
+The BIOS Performance Mode increases fan activity with only a slight performance benefit, so most users leave it disabled.

 What storage expansion options are available?